egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 The trick is determine how to handle multiple outward flow with the simplistic Vim function call.

-Using the function arguments, We could use a list variable containing a bunch of gotos then pass that list into function argument(s).
+Using the function arguments, one could use a list variable containing a bunch of gotos then pass that list into function argument(s).

 Or we could use multiple arguments (after the label and pattern arguments)